AbuMandour/WhiteMvvm/README.md

                 </customcontrol:GridView.ItemTemplate>
             </customcontrol:GridView>`

-### Models
+### Bases

-model is an essential member in most of the MVVM architecture, in White MVVM we create a Base Model class which inherited from Notified Object and have an ID property which will be useful to make every object of model recognizable.
+**BaseModel**: in White MVVM we create a Base Model class which inherited from Notified Object and have an ID property which will be useful to make every object of model recognizable.

-### Popup
-any application new must have at least on a popup, here we use Popup Page Plugin for Xamarin Forms, and to wire popup to view model we use base popup class and call on lifetime virtual methods.
+**BaseTransitional**: The transition is a layer between models and API service to separate layers and make change more clear and has no side effect in other modules, any class that inherited from Base transitional class has option to override ToModel method where you can mapping from api to model

+**BaseViewModel**: in base view model we wire page and popup events with the page by using virtual methods also we add an initializer method which run once when app navigate from viewmodel to viewmodel and we also initialize dialog and navigation service that we be with us in every class inherited this class

+**BaseViewModelLocator**: if we want to use dependency injection we must select a container, here we choose Unity with some additional methods, the main concept in our locator is auto-wire view with view model and use mock service and update them during the unit test run

 ### Services
 in white MVVM we implement many services such as Navigation, Dialog or Device Utilities

-#### API
-till now we use refit plugin to call API because make Http Client call more simple and less code Refit depend on interface contain method without body and attributes over methods

 #### Dialog
 Dialog service is an assembly has the responsibility of any regular popup also loading indicator we depend on UserDialogs plugin yo implement this all dialog